-Think Labo is bizarre?
-Look at these crazy Nintendo accessories and games from over the years - Pocket-lint
+The craziest Nintendo accessories and games from over the years

+Nintendo has been one company that's produced some weird, wonderful and wacky gaming gizmos over the years.

-Nintendo has pulled something of a pleasant shock with the announcement of its mainly cardboard based Labo system.
-It's part inspired, part bonkers, turning your Nintendo Switch into all manner of new, different gadgets.
+It certainly raised a few eyebrows with the announcement of the mainly cardboard gaming system called Labo in 2018.

-However, Labo isn't the first wacky concept Nintendo or its partners have brought to market over the years.
+However, it's got even weirder concepts stored in its closet - oddities the Japanese gaming giant or partners have brought to market over the years.
 There are plenty of other accessories and a smattering of, loosely termed, games that brought about a double take.
-Still do.

 So take a look at the following and we're sure you'll be giggling as much as us.
 You might even still have one of them in the loft.